-Knowing how to get through winter in NYC is an acquired skill, although there are few things you should always remember.
+Knowing how to get through winter in NYC is an acquired skill, although there are a few things you should always remember.
 One: join a gym.
 Or a fight club.
 Whatever keeps you warm and active.
 Next, remember to enjoy the little things.
 Savor those moments when you’re the last one to board a subway and you get to watch the people behind you bang on the doors.
 And, when you have the day off, find a place where you can stay warm and have a drink.
 The spots on this guide are great for both weekdays and weekends, and they’ll help you make it to the spring with your sanity intact.

-If you’re skipping work or hiding from a ex who knows all of your regular bars and wants to have a conversation with you, try The Dead Rabbit.
+If you’re skipping work or hiding from an ex who knows all of your regular bars and wants to have a conversation with you, try The Dead Rabbit.
 It’s a three-story bar all the way at the bottom of the Financial District, and it’s probably the best Irish pub in the city.
-It also opens at 11am every day, and they serve plenty of heavier pub foods that’ll help absorb some alcohol and keep you warm on a day when even underground subway platforms are freezing.
+It also opens at 11am every day, and they serve plenty of heavier pub foods that’ll help absorb some alcohol and keep you warm on a day when even the underground subway platforms are freezing.

 Say you want to have a drink in the daytime, but you’d also like to pretend that you’re hanging out in a wing of an Irish person’s mansion in the year 1880.
 Just head over to 27th Street and get a drink at Oscar Wilde.
 Inside you’ll find such things as a marble fireplace, stained glass, and plenty of old photos and paintings, many of which are probably haunted.
 And while you might expect this place to be stuffy and uptight, it’s actually pretty casual and gets somewhat rowdy.
-Plus, the space is huge, and you guaranteed won’t feel like you’re in NYC.
+Plus, it’s huge, and you guaranteed won’t feel like you’re in NYC.

 The Black Swan is the rare sort of NYC pub that isn’t tacky, doesn’t smell bad, and serves a lot of food that you actually want to eat.
 So if you have the day off in or around Bed-Stuy, and you don’t want to sit at home because your radiator is making sounds like a xenomorph from Aliens, just come get a drink here.
 There’s a TV above the bar up front, and a big room in the back (where it feels more like a restaurant).

 Not every bar is great for day drinking.
 Some make you feel like you’re hiding from a bookie or trying to drink away the memories from a heist that went bad and made you change your last name.
-Woodbine’s, however, isn’t like that.
-It’s a nice bright pub in Long Island City, and it’s the sort of place where you could sit at the bar, drink a beer, and read a book when you’re trying to spend minimal time outdoors.
+Woodbines, however, isn’t like that.
+It’s a nice bright pub in Long Island City, and it’s the sort of place where you can sit at the bar, drink a beer, and read a book when you’re trying to spend minimal time outdoors.

 When you think about neighborhoods with great bars, Hell’s Kitchen probably isn’t the first that comes to mind.
 But if you live or work in the area, you should know about As Is.
 It’s bright and well-designed, and in the daytime it feels sort of like a coffee shop.
 They also serve a bunch of beers that only serious beer nerds will be familiar with, and they have cocktails and natural wines as well.
 So, while we don’t say this often, maybe you should go hang out on 50th Street.